-Producing interesting content may be the key task for all bloggers but figuring out the infrastructure and the categorization of content cannot be forgotten.
-In most cases this is something you will decide when launching your blog and will not need to worry too much about it afterwards.
-The issue is that most newbie bloggers get overwhelmed with the different options and don’t realise the importance of getting it all right.
+Producing interesting content may be the key task for all writers but figuring out the infrastructure and the categorization of content cannot be forgotten.
+In most cases this is something you will decide when launching your site and will not need to worry too much about it afterwards.
+The issue is that most newbies get overwhelmed with the different options and don’t realise the importance of getting it all right.
 Let’s take a look at different features of your site infrastructure and possibilities you have in regards to categorizing your content.

-Domain name – The obvious one is the domain name.
-It is the main part of your site and will be the part of your blog that most visitors notice first be it on search engine result pages or in their social media feeds.
+The obvious one is the domain name.
+It is the main part of your site and will be the part of your site that most visitors notice first be it on search engine result pages or in their social media feeds.
 I’ve already covered the three methods you can choose from when selecting a domain name.

 - Default: http://howtomakemyblog.com/?p=123